FreeClimbAPI/freeclimb-cli/docs/incoming-numbers.md

 `freeclimb incoming-numbers`
 ============================

 This is the collection of all the phone numbers that you have purchased from FreeClimb and which now belong to the account.
 These phone numbers can receive and send calls.
-An Incoming number resource is represented by the following properties:

 * [`freeclimb incoming-numbers:buy PHONENUMBER`](#freeclimb-incoming-numbersbuy-phonenumber)
 * [`freeclimb incoming-numbers:delete PHONENUMBERID`](#freeclimb-incoming-numbersdelete-phonenumberid)